-While this test case study may be of interest to a variety of stakeholders, it is primarily intended to provide a practical example to analysts who would like to apply the valuation framework and perform the valuation process described in the PSH Valuation Guidebook.
-This companion report provides an illustrative example of how the valuation methodologies presented in the guidebook can be applied to evaluate an actual PSH project.
-This report illustrates how the project team used different analytical approaches to assess the values of various PSH services and contributions to the grid, and how these results were used as inputs into the valuation framework and for the PSH valuation analysis.
-As noted above, the purpose of this test case study was to (1) test the valuation framework and valuation process described in the guidebook, and (2) to provide guidebook users with an illustrative example how to apply the guidebook for valuation of their PSH projects.
+Although this test case study may be of interest to a variety of stakeholders, it is primarily intended to provide a practical example to analysts who would like to apply the valuation framework and perform the valuation process described in the Guidebook.
+This companion report provides an illustrative example of how the valuation methodologies presented in the Guidebook can be applied to evaluate an actual PSH project.
+It illustrates how the project team used different analytical approaches to assess the values of various PSH services and contributions to the grid, and how these results were used as inputs into the valuation framework and for the PSH valuation analysis.
+As noted above, the purpose of this test case study was to (1) test the valuation framework and valuation process described in the Guidebook, and (2) provide Guidebook users with an illustrative example how to apply the Guidebook for valuation of their PSH projects.